RAK3172 WisDuo LPWAN Module Low Level Development Reference

 Overview

-The RAK3172 module uses RF System-on-Chip IC from STMicroelectronics, specifically the STM32WL series, which can be used on different LPWAN IoT devices.
+The RAK3172 module utilizes an RF System-on-Chip IC from STMicroelectronics, specifically the STM32WL series, which finds application in various LPWAN IoT devices.

-STM32WL microcontrollers feature a sub-GHz radio based on Semtech SX126x to meet the requirements of a wide range of Low-Power Wide Area Network (LPWAN) wireless applications in industrial and consumer Internet-of-Things (IoT).
-The specific STM32WL microcontroller used in RAK3172 is the STM32WLE5CCU6.
+STM32WL microcontrollers incorporate a sub-GHz radio based on Semtech SX126x, catering to the demands of a diverse range of Low-Power Wide Area Network (LPWAN) wireless applications in industrial and consumer Internet-of-Things (IoT) domains.
+The specific STM32WL microcontroller employed in the RAK3172 is the STM32WLE5CCU6.

-While RAK3172 has a built-in default FW with a set of AT commands that can be interfaced to an external host like other microcontrollers, it can also be used by developing custom firmware directly on its chip using the STM32WL SDK from STMicroelectronics.
-Doing this approach will reduce the overall cost of the device because there will be no need for an external microcontroller but with the extra software development effort.
+While the RAK3172 has a built-in default firmware with a set of AT commands that can be interfaced with an external host like other microcontrollers, it can also be used by developing custom firmware directly on its chip using the STM32WL SDK from STMicroelectronics.
+Taking this approach will reduce the overall cost of the device because there will be no need for an external microcontroller, but it will require extra software development effort.

 - STM32CubeIDE guide with STM32WL SDK v1.0.0